Volumental/gptease/README.md

 }
 ```

-This information will be sent to the AI to help it understand how to use the function.
+It will use the `json` tag for field names, and to know whether a field is required.
+You may also add a `desc` tag to describe the meaning of the field, and an `enum` tag to indicate allowed values.
+This information will be sent to the AI as a JSON Schema to help it understand how to use the function.

 Final words
 -----------